MrBigTree/study-note-cp-level2/linux.md

 ### foreground and background processes fg, bg

 ## 2 Basic Command

-Shortcut

-- ctrl Alt T: Open Terminal
+- `ctrl Alt T`: Open Terminal Shortcut

-Manual of a utility: man
+- Manual of a utility: `man`

 - Navigate in the document:
   - B for back
   - SpaceBar for next,
   - q for quit

-    1.1 Change directory: cd
+- Change directory: `cd`

-- Pwd
-- cd /Year/Month/Day: this is not gone work coz "/" means the root directory, it doesn't contain a folder named "Year"
+  - `cd /Year/Month/Day`: this is not gone work coz "/" means the root directory, it doesn't contain a folder named "Year"
-- go back to main menu: cd ~ or cd
+  - go back to main menu: `cd ~` or `cd`
     - ~ mains the regular user's home directory, for example /home/li000795
-- go one directory higher: cd ..
+  - go one directory higher: `cd ..`
   - Go to a absolute directory:
-  - cd ~/Year/Month
+    - `cd ~/Year/Month`
-  - cd /home/li000795/Year/Month
+    - `cd /home/li000795/Year/Month`
   - Go to a relative directory
-  - cd ../home/li000795/etc
+    - `cd ../home/li000795/etc`
-  - cd ../../home/
+    - `cd ../../home/`
   - Press tab button to auto fill the directory name

-  1.2 List files: ls
+- List files: `ls`

-- ls -l: long version
+  - `ls -l`: long version
-- ls -a: all files
-- ls -la: long details and all files
+  - `ls -a`: all files
-- ls -r: reverse order
+  - `ls -r`: reverse order
-- ls -t: ordered by time, newest/latest at the top
+  - `ls -t`: ordered by time, newest/latest at the top

-2. Make Directory mkdir
+- Make Directory mkdir

-- Create a directory when parent directory is exist => mkdir Year/Month/Day
+  - Create a directory when parent directory is exist => `mkdir Year/Month/Day`
-- create parent and child directories => mkdir -p Year/Month/Day
+  - create parent and child directories => `mkdir -p Year/Month/Day`

-3. Create a file: touch
+- Create a file: `touch` , `touch -t`

-- touch -t

-  4.1 Remove Directory: rmdir
+- Remove Directory: `rmdir`
   - cannot remove a directory if it is not empty
+  - 3 ways to remove a branch.
+    - `rmdir -p Year/Month/Day`
-- 3 ways to remove a branch. - rmdir -p Year/Month/Day - rmdir Year/Month/Day , rmdir Year/Month, rmdir Year - rmdir Year/Month/Day Year/Month Year - rmdir -p Year, won't work, since there is file or directory under "Year"
+    - `rmdir Year/Month/Day` , `rmdir Year/Month`, `rmdir Year - rmdir Year/Month/Day Year/Month Year`
+    - `rmdir -p Year`, won't work, since there is file or directory under "Year"

-  4.2 Remove Directory and Files: rm
+- Remove Directory and Files: rm
   - rm -r year, rm -r is will remove dir recursively (remove all files and directories under the directory)
   - rm -i: prompt before every removal - rm -f: Remove file forcelly, without confirmation

-5. Copying
+- Copying `cp`
-   copy: cp

   - -v show copy information
   - -u only copy update

-6. Renaming and moving files
+- Renaming and moving files `mv`
   - mv oldfilename newfilename
   - mv source/folder/file ~/home/li000795/new/folder

-7. hidden files

-- ls -la to see all hiden files
+- hidden files `ls -la` to see all hiden files

-8. Absolute and relative Path
+- Absolute and relative Path
   - ../
   - /home/li000795/myFolder

-9. Concatenating files
+- Concatenating files

-- cat /etc/passwd
+  - `cat /etc/passwd`
-- cat /etc/passwd /etc/fstab
+  - `cat /etc/passwd /etc/fstab`

-Viewing output
+- Viewing output `cat`
-cat

 - more or less: view with scrolling features
   - cat:
   - echo:

-10. Displaying a dir structure tree structure
+- Displaying a dir structure
+  - tree structure

-- tree -L 4 ~: get the directory tree structure, L means level, 4 means 4 levels,
+  - `tree -L 4 ~`: get the directory tree structure, L means level, 4 means 4 levels,
-- tree -L 2 ~
+  - `tree -L 2 ~`

-11. Redirecting Output
+- Redirecting Output

-- redirect standard Error 2>
+  - redirect standard Error `2>`
-  - ls -l 2> error.log
+    - `ls -l 2> error.log`
-  - pwd 2>> error.log
+    - `pwd 2>> error.log`
   - redirect standard output
-  - append to existing or create new file if not exist >>
+    - append to existing or create new file if not exist `>>`
-  - create a new if not exist or replace existing content > or 1>
+    - create a new if not exist or replace existing content `>` or `1>`

 ```
-// { statement1 ; statement2 ; } all the output will be redirected into the same place
+{ statement1 ; statement2 ; } // all the output will be redirected into the same place
 { echo hello ; echo bye ; } >1.txt // need space before } and after {;
 cat 1.txt

-( statement )

-	The statement/command will run inside a
+( statement ) // The statement/command will run inside sub-shell
-	sub-shell

-	e.g.
-		$ ( z=3 )
+( z=3 )
-		$ echo $z    # the variable z is not
-				declared in the current
+echo $z    # the variable z is not declared in the current shell
-				shell
-		$
 ```

-12. Querying the Commands
+- Querying the Commands

 - whatis: a brief explanation of Linux commands from the man pages.
 - which: looks for executable files, and shows the file’s location
 - whereis: looks for the filename and displays it.
 It will also search for the commands source code and its manual pages.

-13. Command History
+- Command History
   - history: see command history
   - !!: re-run last commamnd
   - !n
   - !-n
   - history -c : remove history

-15. Pipe: |
+- Pipe: |
   - ls -lrt | tail -l
   - output as a input of 2nd utility

-Debug
+- Debug
   - Echo $? : if you get a number not equal to zero, means error
   - stop the running command: Ctrl C

-Exit terminal session: exit
+- Exit terminal session: `exit`
 - exit this is not same as shutdown the guest operating system

-Shutdown Guest Operating System
+- Shutdown Guest Operating System
   - shutdown -h now?
   - shutdown -h +20 (shutdown after 20 minutes)

-Viewing output
+- Viewing output
   - more or less: view with scrolling features
   - cat:
   - echo:

 ## 3 File Permission

-minimal permission when doing something
+- minimal permission when doing something
   - Copy a file: X for source dir, WX for target dir, R for the file
   - Delete a file: WX for dir, no require for the file
   - Move a file: WX for both source and target dir, no require for the file
   - Run a shell: RX for the file
   - Run a binary: X for the file
   - See content of a dir: R for the dir
   - Without R and X permission on a directory
     - a user cannot cd to a directory.
     - a user can ls to the directory and get a partial file listing.
     - The command ls -l will not show the permission of the file nor its size and ownership.
     - The find utility will list the file.
     - The tree utility will not show the directory.
     - Ubuntu shows the directory with a different color scheme.

-Umask
+- Umask
   - A mask can be defined as Selective permeability.
-- To display the umask in symbolic mode type umask -S
+  - To display the umask in symbolic mode type `umask -S`

-umask vs chmod
+- umask vs chmod

-- umask: change permission for future dir and files
+  - umask: change permission for FUTURE dir and files
-- chmod: change permission for existing dir and files
+  - chmod: change permission for EXIST dir and files

-chmod
+- chmod

-- chmod [ugoa][+-=][rwx] [object]
+  - `chmod [ugoa][+-=][rwx] [object]`
   - who: user/owner, group, others, all
     - Owner, creator of the file
     - Group, a group of users.
 A group user can own a file and can assign access permission.
       - Others, all other users who are usually with a guest account.
 They do not belong to a group and are assigned a login and password to perform minimal tasks on the system.
-- operators: +, = (set explicitily and remove all others), -
+  - operators: +, -, = (set explicitily and remove all others)
   - permission: r(read), w(write), x(execute)

 - The time the file was last modified.
-- The time the file was last accessed. ls -ul
+- The time the file was last accessed. `ls -ul`

 ## 4 File System

-cat vs echo?

 $PATH: environment variable